-A limited class of research may be reviewed by the expedited procedure rather than the convened IRB.
-The requirements to review and approve research using the expedited procedure are identical to those used by the convened IRB.
+Certain studies may be reviewed using expedited procedures rather than by the convened IRB.
+The requirements to submit and approve research using expedited procedures are identical to those used to for studies undergoing full board review.
 All regulatory approval criteria, outlined in IRB Policy 7.1, must be met and all submission forms and requirements are the same.
-Additionally, the standard requirements for informed consent (or its waiver, alteration, or exception) apply and the protocols must still be reviewed at least once per year.
+Additionally, the standard requirements for informed consent (or its waiver, alteration, or exception) apply.

 The expedited review may be conducted by an IRB Chair or Experienced IRB Reviewer as defined below.
 The reviewer may exercise all of the authorities of the convened IRB except that the reviewer may not decline the research.
 The reviewer may choose to refer the study to the convened IRB as warranted.
-The use of "IRB" throughout these policies may mean IRB, IRB Chair or Experienced IRB Reviewer as appropriate to the action under review.
+The use of "IRB" throughout these policies may mean IRB, IRB Chair or Experienced IRB Reviewer as appropriate to the action described.